avega17/Ice-mELT_DuckLake/docs/modern_data_stack.md

 - **Petabyte scalability**: Virtual raster datasets + DuckLake architecture for planetary EO analysis
 - **Temporal scaling**: Time travel across millions of snapshots without performance degradation

-**Note on Current Limitations**: While MotherDuck doesn't yet *directly* support attaching external DuckLake catalogs like PostgreSQL, this can be worked around by attaching via a local DuckDB client and using MotherDuck for the compute/query engine.
+**Note on early DuckLake (v0.2) in MotherDuck Limitations**: While MotherDuck doesn't yet *directly* support attaching external DuckLake catalogs like PostgreSQL, this can be worked around by attaching via a local DuckDB client and using MotherDuck for the compute/query engine.

 ### Capacity for Planetary-Scale EO Analysis